11 Newborn Essentials A Reality Check for New Moms

-- Formula- Even mom’s that are nursing might want to have some formula in the house.
-I like to buy the single serving packets, that way I can slip a few in my diaper bag for emergencies without having to pack a huge canister.
-It’s also great to have the smaller size, because you have to use the cans within 30 days of opening, and if you’re nursing, you won’t need that much.
+- Formula– Even moms that are nursing might want to have some formula in the house.
+I like to buy single-serving packets, that way I can slip a few in my diaper bag for emergencies without having to pack a huge canister.
+It’s also great to have the smaller size because you have to use the cans within 30 days of opening, and if you’re nursing, you won’t need that much.

 - Breast Pads– You’ll definitely want these if you’re nursing.
 There’s nothing like waking up in a pool of your own breast milk…not cozy my friends!

 - Swaddling Blankets- I love giving my babies a tight swaddle!
 Make sure you have a few soft and thin blankets that you can wrap your baby in.
 They don’t need to be bulky!
-Especially for the summer time!
+Especially in the summertime!